Jophin123/theme-template/README.md

-# An OpenSource Wordpress Theme  made from scratch .
+#Wordpress Starter Theme
-For Educational purpose only
+This An OpenSource Wordpress Theme  made from scratch .
+Feel Free to fork and use it for your projects